9 Day Travel Itinerary: Maui by Jeep

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

-Maui is a magical place where diverse cultures blend as if they all belonged.
-The island offers visitors from the main land a chance to explore a rich Hawaiian history in a modern American setting.
-Visitors experience both the excitement of an exotic island, and the familiarity of home.
+Maui is a magical place where many different cultures blend, and seem to belong.
+The Hawaiian island offers visitors a chance to explore a rich Hawaiian history in a modern American setting.
+On a Maui itinerary, visitors from the US can experience both the excitement of an exotic island and the familiarity of home.

 Maui is meant to be enjoyed outdoors.
 The breathtaking scenery always feels near and accessible.
-On the island, contemporary and traditional language, food, and customs mingle.
 In the air, there is a warm kinetic energy.
 Perhaps the nicest part of visiting Maui is getting to experience its peaceful, laid back personality.
+This 9 day Maui travel itinerary is designed to help you capture a bit of the ‘aloha’ spirit.

-Maui Travel Tip: Getting to Hawaii from most of the continental United States involves a full day of travel and time zone changes.
+Getting to Hawaii from most of the continental United States involves a full day of travel and time zone changes.
 If you are planning to burrow in and enjoy the beach, a 7-day vacation is plenty.
-If you plan to explore the island, Joe and I recommend tacking on (at least) an extra day so you have a bit of time to relax.
-Also, sites on the island are spread out.
-A rental car gives you maximum flexibility (we rented a Jeep).
+If you plan to explore the island, Randy and I recommend tacking on (at least) an extra day so you have a bit of time to decompress.
+Sites on the island are spread out.
+A rental car gives you maximum flexibility.

 Day 1: Travel Day

 After a long day of travel – touch down!
 Pick up your rental car.
 It is wise to opt for a four-wheel drive if you plan to explore roads off the beaten path.
-(Our bright red Jeep was fun!)
 Drive to a nearby motel in Kahului or Wailuku.
-We stayed at the locally owned Maui Seaside Hotel.
-It was clean, with comfy beds, and a nice view of Kahului Bay.
-Before turning in, we sat outside looking through palm trees at the bay.
-In the morning, we woke to a massive cruise ship that seemed to be anchored beside us.
-It was a splendid surprise!

-Day 2: Wailuku Town, Kahekii Highway, and Kapalua Coastal Trail
+Day 2: Wailuku Town, Kahekili Highway, and Kapalua Coastal Trail

-Have a hearty breakfast, and set out for a road trip through the old plantation town of Wailuku.
+Start your road trip with a drive through the old plantation town of Wailuku.
 The streets are full of wooden storefronts and coffee shops where you will see locals hurrying about.
 The historical sites here are on a small scale, but they are authentic and lovingly maintained.

 Before leaving town, stock up on drinks and snacks.
 There are few places to stop as you journey around the West Maui Forest and Mount Pu’u Kukui.
 The 40-mile drive will start on Hwy.
 3400, which turns into Hwy.
 340 (Kahekili Highway), and then Hwy.
 30 after the Nakalele Blowhole.